-- 24. (1) An agency may refuse access to a document- - 15 (a) if it is an exempt document; or - (b) if it is a document that is available for inspection at that or some other agency (whether as part of a public register or otherwise) in accordance with Part 2 or in accordance with a legislative instrument other than this Act, whether or not inspection of the document is subject to a fee or charge; or - (c) if it is a document that is usually available for purchase; or - (d) if it is a document that forms part of the library material held by the agency; or - (e) if it is a document that came into existence more than 5 years before the commencement of this Act. - (2) Subsection (1) (e) does not permit an agency to refuse access to- - (a) a document that contains information concerning the personal affairs of the applicant; or - (b) a document that is reasonably necessary to enable some other document (being a document to which the agency has given access under this Act) to be understood. - (3) An agency shall not refuse access to an exempt document- - (a) if it is practicable to give access to a copy of the document from which the exempt matter has been deleted; and - 35 (b) if it appears to the agency (whether from the terms of the application or after consultation with the applicant) that the applicant would wish to be given access to such a copy.
+- 25. (1) An agency may refuse access to a document- - (a) if it is an exempt document; or - (b) if it is a document that is available for inspection at that or some other agency (whether as part of a public register or otherwise) in accordance with Part 2, or in accordance with a legislative instrument other than this Act, whether or not inspection of the document is subject to a fee or charge; or - (c) if it is a document that is usually available for purchase; or - (d) if it is a document that genuinely forms part of the library material held by the agency; or - (e) if it is a document that came into existence more than 5 years before the commencement of this section. - (2) Subsection (1) (e) does not permit an agency to refuse access to- - (a) a document that contains information concerning the personal affairs of the applicant; or - (b) a document that is reasonably necessary to enable some other document (being a document to which the agency has given access under this Act) to be understood. - 35 (3) An agency shall refuse access to a restricted document that is the subject of a Ministerial certificate. - (4) An agency shall not refuse access to an exempt document (including a restricted document that is the subject of a Ministerial certificate)- - (a) if it is practicable to give access to a copy of the document from which the exempt matter has been deleted; and

+(b) if it appears to the agency (whether from the terms of the application or after consultation with the applicant) that the applicant would wish to be given access to such a copy.